irsyadas/ab-testing-python/README.md

 ## Dataset Description

-Our data set consists of 548 observations consists of:
+Our data set consists of 548 observations which includes:
 - OutletID: Unique identifier for store location.
 Each location is identified by a number.
 The total number of stores is 137.
 - AgeofOutlets: Age of store in years (1–28).
 The mean age of a store is 8.5 years.
 - Campaigns: One of three promotions that were tested (1, 2, 3).